-Chris Mast is a senior who will graduate this December from Georgia Tech’s Stewart School of Industrial & Systems Engineering (ISyE) with a focus on economic and financial systems.
+Chris Mast is a senior who will graduate this December from Georgia Tech’s Stewart School of Industrial and Systems Engineering (ISyE) with a focus on economic and financial systems.
 During his time in school, he has started a basketball analytics company, Lean Basketball Analytics, LLC (LBA) and after graduation plans to devote his attention full-time to furthering the reach of his company.
 In this interview, Mast talks about balancing school and entrepreneurship, his inspiration for LBA, and the company’s current and future prospects.

 Why did you choose IE as your major and Georgia Tech as the place to pursue it?